amaranth-lang/amaranth/docs/guide.rst

 .. _lang-signalgranularity:

-Every signal included in the target of an assignment becomes a part of the domain, or equivalently, *driven* by that domain.
-A signal can be either undriven or driven by exactly one domain; it is an error to add two assignments to the same signal to two different domains:
+Every signal bit included in the target of an assignment becomes a part of the domain, or equivalently, *driven* by that domain.
+A signal bit can be either undriven or driven by exactly one domain; it is an error to add two assignments to the same signal bit to two different domains:

 .. doctest::